Bryn McAuley

-Bryn McAuley (born June 7, 1989) is a Canadian actress.
+Bryn McAuley is a Canadian actress.
 She is best known for playing Caillou on the television series of the same name, Anne Shirley on Anne of Green Gables: The Animated Series, Gina Lash in Angela Anaconda, Skye Blue in Carl², Becky Lopez in George Shrinks, Harriet in Franklin, Laney Penn in Grojband, Suzi in Camp Lakebottom, Quills in Numb Chucks, Amy and Samey in Total Drama: Pahkitew Island, Taylor in Total Drama Presents: The Ridonculous Race, Mavis Dracula in Hotel Transylvania: The Series, Eleanor in The Day My Butt Went Psycho! and Bea in Top Wing.

-Personal life
+Early life

-McAuley began acting as a child, initially onscreen in various Canadian feature films, alongside fellow young Canadian actors Michael Cera and Alison Pill.
+McAuley was born in Toronto to Marilyn McAuley, a casting director.
+She began acting as a child, initially onscreen in various Canadian feature films alongside fellow young Canadian actors Michael Cera and Alison Pill.